syncfusion-content/blazor-docs/blazor/appearance/themes.md

 N> If you are using **Visual Studio 2019**, please use the `includePath` property instead of `loadPaths` as the latter does not support the Web Compiler for VS 2019.
 However, we highly recommend using the **Web Compiler 2022+** for **Visual Studio 2022**.
 For more information, please refer to the [discussion link here](https://github.com/failwyn/WebCompiler/issues/24).

-N> If you come across the **'Can't find stylesheet to import'** error, ensure that you have installed the [Syncfusion Blazor Themes](https://www.npmjs.com/package/@syncfusion/blazor-themes) NPM package in the project's directory rather than the solution's directory.
+N> If you come across the **'Can't find stylesheet to import'** error, ensure that you have installed the [Syncfusion&reg; Blazor Themes](https://www.npmjs.com/package/@syncfusion/blazor-themes) NPM package in the project's directory rather than the solution's directory.

 The following shows the importing theme path for the overall theme.